 - If you pay income tax at the higher rate, you must include all your Gift Aid donations on your Self Assessment tax return if you want to receive the additional tax relief due to you.

 Accepted methods of payment: We accept Visa, Visa Debit, Visa Electron, Mastercard, Maestro and Solo.
 Wet & Wild HALF PRICE ENTRY offer National Marine Aquarium (the “Wet” bit!) and Dartmoor Zoo (the “Wild” bit!) have partnered up to give you a superb deal.
 Simply take your entrance receipt from one conservation attraction and present it within 15 days of your visit to the other attraction and you will get in for half price.
+If buying your tickets on our web site AFTER your NMA visit please email us a copy of your NMA receipt and we’ll give you our online discount code.
 Not valid in conjunction with any other offer.
 Please note that when claiming discount on admission to DZP, this offer relates to a single daily admission to the National Marine Aquarium.
 If you take their ‘Annual Pass’ option, this entitles you to ONE discounted admission to DZP on the above terms.
 Residents of Sparkwell Entrance to the zoo is free for all permanent residents of Sparkwell village.
 Please bring both proof of address and proof of identity that you are a genuine resident.
 Accepted forms of proof of address are: bank statement, utility bill, council tax bill.
 Accepted forms of proof of identity are: driving licence, passport, forces I.D. card.
 Armed Forces and Emergency Services We are proud to support the people of the Forces and the Emergency Services and would like to offer them a 20% discount.
 Please bring with you your Forces ID or Blue Light Service Card as proof of identification.

 For lodging options in Plymouth, check with HotelsCombined.